On the derived category of the Iwahori-Hecke algebra: Introduction

 On the other hand we denote by $X_{\check G}=\{(\phi,N)\in\check G\times\Lie\check G\mid {\rm Ad}(\phi)(N)=q^{-1}N\}$ the space of L-parameters (corresponding to the representations in the principal block) and write $[X_{\check G}/\check G]$ for the stack quotient by the action of $\check G$ induced by conjugation.
 We obtain similar spaces $[X_{\check P}/\check P]$ etc.~for parabolic subgroups $P\subset G$ (or their Levi quotients).
 If $T$ is a (maximal split) torus, then $X_{\check T}$ is just the dual torus $\check T$.

 In this case the relation between the the Bernstein center $\mathfrak{Z}_G=\mathfrak{Z}_{[T,1]}(G)$ of the category ${\rm Rep}_{[T,1]}(G)$ and the GIT quotient $X_{\check G}/ /\check G$ can be made precise: the center $\mathfrak{Z}_G$ can naturally be identified with the functions on the adjoint quotient of $\check G$ and hence $\mathfrak{Z}_G$ acts on categories of modules over $X_{\check G}$ as well as on ${\rm Rep}_{[T,1]}(G)$.
 The following conjecture is a slightly more precise version of Conjecture \ref{mainconjecturegeneralintro} in the case of the block ${\rm Rep}_{[T,1]}(G)$.
 Equivalently, the conjecture can be interpreted as a conjecture about the derived category of the Iwahori-Hecke algebra, and we shall take this point of view in the last part of the paper when we discuss the case of ${\rm GL}_n$.
-In the case of modules over an affine Hecke algebra (where $q$ is an invertible indeterminate) a similar conjecture\footnote{The author was not aware of their project when coming up with the conjecture and with the results in this paper.} is considered in (ongoing) work of Ben-Zvi--Helm-Nadler.
+In the case of modules over an affine Hecke algebra (where $q$ is an invertible indeterminate) a similar conjecture\footnote{The author was not aware of their project when coming up with the conjecture and with the results in this paper.} is due to Ben-Zvi--Chen--Helm-Nadler \cite{BZCHN} and Zhu \cite{Zhu}.

 \begin{conj} There exists the following data: \begin{enumerate} \item[(i)] For each $(\mathbb{G},\mathbb{B},\mathbb{T},\psi)$ consisting of a reductive group $\mathbb{G}$ a Borel subgroup $\mathbb{B}$, a maximal split torus $\mathbb{T}\subset\mathbb{B}$ and a (conjugacy class of a) generic character $\psi:N\rightarrow C^\times$ there exists an exact and fully faithful $\mathfrak{Z}_G$-linear functor